AustinWise/austinwise.github.com/_posts/2015-08-16-csharp-vs-clr.markdown

 ### The long story

-The SDK for my work [robot][Robot] implments its own RPC system to talk to the embedded controller.
-The interface we expose is a proxy built on top of the `RealProxy` and `TransparentProxy` classes from .NET remoting.
+The SDK for my work [robot][Robot] implements its own RPC system to talk to the embedded controller.
+The interface we expose is a proxy built on top of the `RealProxy` and `TransparentProxy` classes from .NET Remoting.
 I decided to switch these proxies to be built on top of the [DynamicProxy] from [CoreFX].

-One of the reasons I made this change was to allow some methods of the class to be implmented on the client side.
+One of the reasons I made this change was to allow some methods of the class to be implemented on the client side.
 The idea is a base class of the proxy can implement just the methods from an interface it wants to execute locally.
-The generated proxy subclass will fill in all the methods the base class did not define and complete the implemention of the interface.
+The generated proxy subclass will fill in all the methods the base class did not define and complete the implementation of the interface.
 In C# it's perfectly valid to have a subclass implement an interface in this way, even if the methods on the base class are not `virtual`.
 However the [CreateType] method on `TypeBuilder` was throwing an `System.TypeLoadException` exception with the error complaining that the method "does not have an implementation".
-I was able to fix this by marking the relevent members are `virtual`, however I was not able to reproduce the exception in my simple test program:
+I was able to fix this by marking the relevant members are `virtual`, however I was not able to reproduce the exception in my simple test program: